GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 configured through the rule bases in `etc/its/actions.config` (for global rules to be picked up by all configured ITS plugins) and `etc/its/actions-@PLUGIN@.config` (for rules to be picked up only by @PLUGIN@) in the site directory.

+Project-specific rules can also be specified.
+They are defined using the same aforementioned file names, but they should be located in the project's `refs/meta/config` branch.
+As with other project configurations, inheritance is honored so rules can be defined in a parent project.
+This inheritance, however, is capped at the closest level, i.e., if a project defines at least one of these rules files, the presence of the files is not evaluated for any of the project's parents.
+The same applies to the rules defined at the site level: if the project defines their own rules files, the ones in the `etc/its` folder do not appy for this project.

 A rule base is a git config file, and may contain an arbitrary number of rules.
 Each rule can have an arbitrary number of conditions and actions.
 A rule fires all associated actions, once all of its conditions are met.

-A simple `etc/its/actions.config` (or `etc/its/actions-@PLUGIN@.config`) may look like
+A simple `etc/its/actions.config` (or `etc/its/actions-@PLUGIN@.config`) may
+look like

 ```
 [rule "rule1"]